mess [noun] from Old French, mes, meaning ‘a portion of food’:

 beginnings: According to my beautiful mum Kim, my first dish was a batch of ‘biscuits’ (the English kind; if you’re an American just think ‘cookies’) baked with supervision at the age of three.
 I was excitedly given free reign in the kitchen which, after an hour or so, led to a delicious concoction of baked flour and water.
 Me: “…they don’t taste very nice, do they?”
 Mum: “Well darling, biscuits usually need some butter and sugar”.
 Thankfully, I’ve improved since then (evidence here).

 recipes: I’m not a lover of categorization, but if pressed I’d say that I’m a vegetable and wholefood enthusiast (I previously termed this ‘mostly plant based’ but this has been misinterpreted by those who haven’t read Michael Pollan’s In Defense of Food) who eats everything.
 I adore roasted vegetables, raw food, cultured butter, whole grains, tahini and bitter coffee.
 I’ll happily eat a slice of pizza or cake on Friday night.
-I’ve gone through phases since I started this blog, so you’ll see a happy tumble of everything in the archives (mostly my own recipes, however if I’ve been inspired by other sources I will credit accordingly).
-We now aim for about 80-85% plant based wholefoods in our household, free of refined sugar and trans fats in particular.
-Though I adore plant based milks, creamy avocado and cashew cheese, I wholeheartedly support the inclusion of goats cheese, butter, smoked bacon or a free range egg from a sustainable producer at times (Aaron votes for salmon and the occasional rare steak).
+I’ve gone through phases since I started this blog (so you’ll see a happy tumble of everything in the archives) however we now aim for about 80-85% plant based wholefoods in our household, free of refined sugar and trans fats in particular.
+Though I adore plant based milks, creamy avocado and cashew cheese, I wholeheartedly support the inclusion of goats cheese, butter, fish or a free range egg from a sustainable producer at times (Aaron votes for salmon and the occasional rare steak).
 Oh, and I like beer.
+Please note: I’m a home cook without any culinary training and this is a hobby blog, not a business.
+You’ll see some of my own recipes, however I’m often inspired by and adapt recipes from other sources (which have been credited and linked to the best of my ability).

 measurements: I’m a terribly negligent measurer.
 As you may have assumed, all documented measurements on this site are an attempt to refine my abstractions and ideas into a recipe format.
 You may need to make small adjustments to suit your taste buds and cooking equipment.
 All measurements are in metric, though I will try and include imperial conversions when I remember.